Document your EU/EEA/Swiss citizenship

 Provide copies of one - only one is needed - of the following documents:

 If for some reason you are unable to scan and upload your document, you can send us a copy by regular mail.
+Do not send the original document.

 When is the deadline for submitting my documentation?